 This announcement may contain forward-looking statements involving several risks and uncertainties.
-These forwardlooking statements are expressed in good faith and believed to have a reasonable basis.
+These forward-looking statements are expressed in good faith and believed to have a reasonable basis.
 These statements reflect current expectations, intentions or strategies regarding the future and assumptions based on currently available information.
 Should one or more of the risks or uncertainties materialise, or underlying assumptions prove incorrect, actual results may vary from the expectations, intentions and strategies described in this announcement.
 No obligation is assumed to update statements if these beliefs, opinions, and estimates should change or to reflect other future development.
 Furthermore, this announcement contains forward-looking statements which may be identified by words such as "prospective", "potential", "believes", "estimates", "expects', "intends", "may", "will", "would", "could", or "should" and other similar words that involve risks and uncertainties.
-These statements are based on a number of assumptions regarding future events and actions that, as at the date of this announcement, are expected to take place.
-Such forwardlooking statements are not guarantees of future performance and involve known and unknown risks, uncertainties, assumptions and other important factors, many of which are beyond the control of the Company, the Directors and management of the Company.
+These statements are based on several assumptions regarding future events and actions that, as at the date of this announcement, are expected to take place.
+Such forward-looking statements are not guarantees of future performance and involve known and unknown risks, uncertainties, assumptions, and other important factors, many of which are beyond the control of the Company, the Directors and management of the Company.
 These and other factors could cause actual results to differ materially from those expressed in any forward-looking statements.
-The Company cannot and does not give assurances that the results, performance, or achievements expressed or implied in the forward-looking statements contained in this announcement will actually occur and investors are cautioned not to place undue reliance on these forward-looking statements.
+The Company cannot and does not give assurances that the results, performance, or achievements expressed or implied in the forward-looking statements.